margaretmf/margaretmf.github.io/poetry.md

 In the silence, I feel the leaves, the rain, the sun, the breeze, the road, the trucks, the goodness of all the people on both side of politics.
 I made myself vulnerable, started opening up, felt guilt and then shame, and then embarassment, then violent, and then anger.
 I opened up in the wrong way.
 There was silence, no response, feelings of inferiority.
-I fell, stooped so low in violence.
+I fell, and stooped so low in violence.
 I rose up higher with a bounce in my step, a love for someone else, and a resilient sense of being.
 I tried to apologize, I saw more deeply, learned grander lessons, and felt the true sound of silence in my own heart rather than the sound of silence coming from someone not accepting of me reaching out.
 Every heart is so beautiful, and I know this true sound of silence is within everyone's heart, but the false beliefs, the dark clouds cover the true sound of silence.